avsej/yaji/README.markdown

 INSTALL
 -------

-This gem depend on [yajl][1].
+This gem depends on [yajl][1].
 So you need development headers installed on your system to build this gem.
 For Debian GNU/Linux family it will be something like:

     sudo apt-get install libyajl-dev